zopefoundation/Products.Sessions/README.rst

 unacceptable number of ZODB conflict errors, you should either try using cookies or local browser storage via Javascript for storing session data, or switch to a different session implementation that does not store session data in the ZODB at all.
+See `the Zope book on Sessions for details <https://zope.readthedocs.io/en/latest/zopebook/Sessions.html#alternative-server-side-session-backends-for-zope-4>`_.

 Using sessions under Zope 2